IDEAS From The CBC

 "The actual concept of adolescence that we carry around in our heads these days is something that was formed largely in the late 19th and early 20th century," according to Paula Fass, a history professor at the University of California.

 "Today our view of adolescence has a different kind of scientific underpinning because we have equipment and things available to us to look into brain development that at the time you had to hypothesize about."

-To listen to the audio of “Climate Change Denial, Part 1” on Ideas From The CBC online, please click HERE.
+To listen to the audio of “Inside The Teenage Brain: How Science Is Helping Us Understand Adolescents” on IDEAS From The CBC online, please click HERE.